JoeMitchellNelson/AmpleCorrection/README.md

 # Ample correction for sample selection
-Code and simulation results to accompany "Ample correction for sample selection in the estimation of choice models using online survey panels"
+Code and simulation results to accompany "Ample correction for sample selection in the estimation of choice models using online survey panels."
 Public draft available soon.

 ## Analyze_results.R